 ERA presented at the Joint Alliance CSW report back in Sydney at the Australian Human Rights Commission.

 ERA Program Manager, Helen Dalley-Fisher.

 The Universal Periodic Review ('UPR') is a mechanism of the UN Human Rights Council which reviews the human rights records of all 193 United Nations Member States.

-In March 2015, a coalition of non-government organisations (NGOs) from across Australia prepared a joint NGO submission to Australia's second review under the Universal Periodic Review.
+In 2020, a coalition of non-government organisations (NGOs) from across Australia prepared a joint NGO submission to Australia's third review under the Universal Periodic Review.
 ERA coordinated the section on gender.
 You can find the shadow report here, and the report of the Australian Government here.
 The NGO advisory group also prepared a series of fact sheets for use in advocacy, which you can find here.

 International Aids Conference 2014

 As part of our effort to build a presence in the Sexual and Reproductive Health policy space, ERA attended the 2014 International AIDS Conference (IAC) in Melbourne.
 The IAC was a unique and valuable opportunity to build ERA’s relationships in the health sector in Australia and globally and strengthen our profile in sexual and reproductive health.
 We were able to strengthen our knowledge base on sexual and reproductive health advocacy and identify links between the current national HIV strategy and broader sexual and reproductive health policy.

 Beyond 2014: Youth Leadership in the AIDS Response

 The Melbourne Youth Force held a Press Conference on Tuesday July 22 to release the ground breaking Youth Action Plan, as well as to highlight the key advocacy messages of Treat all People.
 Respect all rights, END HIV/AIDS